-Aaron Andres acting on behalf of the SILC Michigan Statewide Independent Living Council located at 901 E. Mt.
-Hope, Suite #221, Lansing, MI 48910, 833-808-74523, aaron@misilc.org 45 CFR 1329.14 assures that:
+Jamia Davis acting on behalf of the SILC Michigan Statewide Independent Living Council located at PO Box 71, Middleville, MI 49333, 833-808-74523, jamia@misilc.org 45 CFR 1329.14 assures that:

-- (1) The SILC regularly (not less than annually) provides the appointing authority recommendations for eligible appointments; - (2) The SILC is composed of the requisite members set forth in the Act;1 - (3) The SILC terms of appointment adhere to the Act;1 - (4) The SILC is not established as an entity within a State agency in accordance with 45 CFR Sec.
+- (1) The SILC regularly (not less than annually) provides the appointing authority recommendations for eligible appointments; - (2) The SILC is composed of the requisite members set forth in the Act;1 - (3) The SILC terms of appointment adhere to the Act;1 - (4) The SILC is not established as an entity within a state agency in accordance with 45 CFR Sec.
 1329.14(b); - (5) The SILC will make the determination of whether it wants to utilize DSE staff to carry out the functions of the SILC; - a.
-The SILC must inform the DSE if it chooses to utilize DSE staff; - b.
+The SILC must inform the DSE if it chooses to utilize DSE staff;

+- b.
 The SILC assumes management and responsibility of such staff with regard to activities and functions performed for the SILC in accordance with the Act.1 - (6) The SILC shall ensure all program activities are accessible to people with disabilities; - (7) The State Plan shall provide assurances that the designated State entity, any other agency, office, or entity of the State will not interfere with operations of the SILC, except as provided by law and regulation and; - (8) The SILC actively consults with unserved and underserved populations in urban and rural areas that include, indigenous populations as appropriate for State Plan development as described in Sec.
-713(b)(7) the Act regarding Authorized Uses of Funds.1 supported by 45 CFR 1329.14-1329.16; and Assurances for Designated State Entities (DSE) as permitted by Section 704(c)(4) of the Rehabilitation Act (29 U.S.C.
-Sec.
-796c(c)(4)), as amended.
+713(b)(7) the Act regarding Authorized Uses of Funds.1